Infiziert90/SubmarineTracker/README.md

 Simple and Easy
 + Tracker for current builds, routes and times
 + Builder to improve, solve builds and optimize EXP
-+ Configurable Notification for return/repair
++ Configurable notification for return and repairs
-+ Helper with useful information
++ Helpy filled useful information
 + Custom loot overview with history and export
++ Multiple overlays to help with daily tasks
 + Supports multiple FCs

 ### Tracker (/stracker)